How MarketingPlatform complies with GDPR

 Next, MarketingPlatform is owned and controlled by creator and founder, Kim Østergaard, a Danish citizen and resident in Denmark.
 We are thus free of foreign interests, or external government requirements.

-MarketingPlatform more than meets the EU GDPR and Personal Data Act.
+MarketingPlatform more than meets the EU GDPR and the Danish Data Protection Act.
 No one else has access to the data you import, collect and thus store in MarketingPlatform.
-Furthermore, your data is stored in Denmark’s most secure and certified data centre.

 The GDPR legislation states that it is important to avoid storing data outside the EU unless it is absolutely necessary.
 At MarketingPlatform, we help your business comply with these laws.